LithosNetwork/guides/guides/Ranks.md

 The **Artisan** rank allows for a total of two (2) plots

 ## Magnate
+"You have been influential at this noble rank, swaying others with your wealth and experience."

+**Requirements**:
+- Existing rank of Artesan
+- Cost of rank: 15,000₵
+- Has created a **Company**

 The **Magnate** rank includes all the perks of the **Artisan** rank, **plus the following**

 ### Survival Server